-As an undeclared major, you receive one-on-one assistance from a professional advisor in the Academic Advising Office or your special program.
+As an undeclared major, you receive one-on-one assistance from a professional advisor in the academic advising office or your special program.
 We encourage you to get to know your advisor, respond to invitations for advising appointments, and seek help from your advisor when you have a question or concern.
 By committing a short amount of your time, the return on your investment is:

-- A Successful Transition— a well-rounded sense of how to "do college" successfully, in both academic and personal adjustment matters;
+- A Successful Transition — a well-rounded sense of how to “do college” successfully, in both academic and personal adjustment matters;

-- Know-how— a full understanding of how course advisement, course selection, and registration work; and
+- Know-how — a full understanding of how course advisement, course selection, and registration work; and

-- Major Selection— a more seamless process of transitioning into a major of good fit, while staying in step for on-time graduation.
+- Major Selection — a more seamless process of transitioning into a major of good fit, while staying in step for on-time graduation.

 Being undeclared can and should be a very positive experience.
 Through self-exploration, and while you settle into college, you have the chance work with your advisor to uncover where your real interests live.
 Sometimes that discovery happens fairly quickly, and for other students it takes some work and time before the “ah-ha!” happens.
 But it always happens!

-Your Academic Advisor Is Here to Help You
+Your Professional Academic Advisor

 - Get to Know You — We ask about how you are settling in, and what your unique likes, interests, and academic values are, as well as what inspires you and is important to you.
 What is central to you is the single greatest factor in assembling courses, a major, and extracurricular activities that suit you.